Ultrasound of the shoulder

 Imaging planes: the subscapularis tendon should be traced both longitudinally and transversely:

-- transverse images: by turning the probe 90 degrees (now in craniocaudal direction) with the marker towards the patient's head, the short axis of the three portions of the tendon can be assessed by a slow sweeping of the probe from its insertion on the lesser tubercle towards the midline
+transverse images: by turning the probe 90° (now in the craniocaudal direction) with the marker towards the patient's head, the short axis of the three portions of the tendon can be assessed by a slow sweeping of the probe from its insertion on the lesser tubercle towards the midline

-- the tendon parallels the curved contour of the humeral head, flattening out as it inserts onto the greater tuberosity
+the tendon parallels the curved contour of the humeral head, flattening out as it inserts onto the greater tubercle

 Imaging planes: the infraspinatus tendon should be traced both longitudinally and transversely.